Everyday life problems such as workplace stress, illness, and family and relationship matters can seriously affect your quality of life.

 Psychological & cognitive assessments

-A number of our psychologist specialise in assessment of various disorder, including assessments regarding learning difficulties, behavioural problems at school and at home, early intervention with serious mental health presentations in adolescents, personality disorder difficulties and serious adult mental health difficulties such as Bi Polar disorder.
+A number of our psychologist are trained in assessment of various disorders, including assessments regarding learning difficulties, behavioural problems at school and at home, early intervention with serious mental health presentations in adolescents, personality disorder difficulties and serious adult mental health difficulties such as Bi Polar disorder.
 We offer a full range of psychological tests and methods of assessment for clients.